luiscoco/AWS_SDK_IAM_Grant_Temporary_Permissions_using_Roles_and_STS/README.md

 In this hands-on guide, I walk through how to grant temporary permissions in AWS using IAM Roles and Security Token Service (STS)—all implemented in a .NET 10 console application with AWS SDK for .NET version 4.

+This example application does the following:

+a) Creates a user with no permissions

+b) Creates a role and policy that grant s3:ListAllMyBuckets permission

+c) Grants the user permission to assume the role

+d) Creates an S3 client object as the user and tries to list buckets (this will fail)

+e) Gets temporary credentials by assuming the role

+f) Creates a new S3 client object with the temporary credentials and lists the buckets (this will succeed)

+g) Deletes all the resources

 ## 1. Prerrequisites

 ### 1.1.
 Download and Install .NET 10